PyGreSQL/PyGreSQL/README.rst

 Documentation
 -------------

-The documentation is available at `pygresql.org <https://pygresql.org/>`_.
+The documentation is available at `pygresql.github.io/PyGreSQL/ <http://pygresql.github.io/PyGreSQL/>`_ and at `pygresql.readthedocs.io <https://pygresql.readthedocs.io/>`_,

-At mirror of the documentation can be found at `pygresql.readthedocs.io <https://pygresql.readthedocs.io/>`_.
+where you can also find the documentation for older versions.